My name is Caroline and I write all this rubbish.

 - Travelling vegan: everything you need to know – You Could Travel, March 2018

-Obvs we’ve been to other places on holidays with friends, but this is our joint list and where you’ll find stuff I’ve blogged about.
+Obvs I’ve been to loads of other places with friends/family, but this is where I’ve been with Chris – our joint list, if you will.
+And it’s where you’ll find the ones I’ve blogged about.

 - England – We live here (unfortunately) so have seen a lot of it.
 I’ve lived all over the place in the North West, but our ‘home’ cities are Liverpool and Manchester.
 We love Kirkby Lonsdale and Shrewsbury for weekends away.